andres-lowrie/lang/docs/content/docs/functions/_index.md

 later turn up the "type-y-ness" when/if you want

-One of the ways to do this is by using the built pattern matching functionality to define a function that different arities and return types (_lang_ calls this "signatures")
+One of the ways to do this is by using the built pattern matching functionality to define a function with different arities and return types (_lang_ calls this "signatures")

 For Example: